Robinson Crusoe (1927 film)

 Robinson Crusoe is a 1927 British silent drama film produced and directed by M.A.
 Wetherell who also played the title role.
-The film also stars Fay Compton and Herbert Waithe.
+A sound version was released in 1932.
+While the sound version had no audible dialog, it featured a synchronized musical score with sound effects.
+In addition to M.A.
+Wetherell, the film also starred Fay Compton and Herbert Waithe.
 It is an adaptation of the 1719 novel Robinson Crusoe by Daniel Defoe.
 The screenplay concerns a shipwrecked man stranded on a desert island.
 The film was made at Cricklewood Studios and Lime Grove Studios in London.